quackware/github-intellisense/README.md

 # @quackware/github-intellisense

-Deno intellisense server for GitHub repositories
+Deno intellisense server for GitHub repositories.
+This provides auto completion for imports in VSCode based on the index generated at [index.json](./index.json)

-## TODO
+## Deployment

-- [ ] GitHub has 10 req/min rate limit for repo search so we likely will need to build our own search index rather than hitting their api
+This is deployed to https://github-intellisense.quack.rest using [Deno Deploy](https://deno.com/deploy).